jetaehyun/FileCategorizer/README.md

 Ubuntu: /home/User/Desktop/Folder

-The program will scan all files within "Folder" and create and relocate each unique file based on extension type; the new folders will be located in the same directory.
+The program will scan all files within "Folder" and create new folders and relocate each unique file based on extension type; the new folders will be located in the same directory.